Carla-de-Beer/python-projects/flask-projects/keras-model-deployment/web-frontend-iris-flower-dataset-classifier/README.md

 # Web Frontend Iris Flower Dataset Classifier

+A simple Flask web frontend deploying a Keras-based model based on the iris flower multivariate data, in order to predict an iris category based on the input parameters provided.

 The Iris Flower Dataset is a multivariate dataset developed by the British statistician and biologist Ronald Fisher as part of his academic paper `The use of multiple measurements in taxonomic problems` as an example of linear discriminant analysis.
 It consists of flower dimensions for three types of irises:

 * *Iris Setosa*